Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/migration/installation.md

 This guide assumes that you already have:
-  * Git installed on your PC.
-If you don't already have it, download [Git](https://git-scm.com/) and restart your system.
-A full restart is required to update Git or you may receive an error adding packages.
   * An active Unity account with a valid license.
   * A current installation of Unity.
   * An existing Unity project.
 If you haven't created a project yet, we recommend using the [Hello World](../tutorials/helloworld/helloworldintro.md) example to begin.